C0mposer/Spyro-1-Practice-Rom/mods/PracticeCodes/src/UpdateNotes.md

 You can now swap which controller port is used to control Spyro.
 Simply press any button 3 times while plugged into port 2, to make that the active port.
 To swap back to port 1, do the same thing.
 Press any button 3 times while plugged into port 1, to make that the active port.

+## Credits Skip Game Over
+You can now game over during credits skip for accurate homeworld RTA's.
+Simply hold the start button while spyro is dying after credits skip, and it will trigger a game over.

 # Bug Fixes
 - Fixed consistency counter not incrementing denominator upon loading state